 \bit\item The incident hyperplane $H_u^1$ (and then the refracted one $H_v^2$) are assumed to be transverse to $\eta$.

-\item The orientations in these hyperplanes selected by the side where the corresponding cone lives must be consistent, as in Fig.~\ref{f_Snellbasic}.
-This consistency is the additional hypothesis to ensure local minimization for Fermat principle and, then, that we obtain a {\em Snell geodesic} i.e. a locally horismotic curve.

-Notice that, if the blue cone lived on the other side of $H_v^2$, then the broken lightlike geodesic could not minimize the arrival time (and could not be used to compute the causal future of $p$).
+\item The orientations in these hyperplanes (selected by the side where the corresponding cone lives) must be consistent, as in Fig.~\ref{f_Snellbasic}.
+This consistency is the additional hypothesis to ensure local minimization for Fermat principle and, then, to obtain a {\em Snell geodesic} i.e. a locally horismotic curve.
+Indeed, if the blue cone lived on the other side of $H_v^2$, then the broken lightlike geodesic could not minimize the arrival time (and could not be used to compute the causal future of $p$).

-\item Classical effects as reflection and total reflection also appear as a consequence of Fermat problem.
+\item Classical effects as reflection and total reflection also appear as a consequence of the Fermat problem.

 \item Purely relativistic issues appear when the interface $\eta$ is not timelike (indeed, the causal character of $\eta$ might be different for $Q_1$ and $Q_2$).